wuyuyue/microscope/README.md

 ### Homepage

-Homeage includes `Latest 10 Blocks` and `Latest 10 Transactions`
+On homeage it displays `Latest 10 Blocks` and `Latest 10 Transactions`.

 ### Block

-> NOTICE: This page only works with [ReBirth](https://github.com/cryptape/re-birth), the server caching appchain.
+> NOTICE: This page only works with [ReBirth](https://github.com/cryptape/re-birth), the Nervos AppChain cache server.

 **Block Page** show list of blocks, the table items can be specified in **Config Page**